-3rd offense: Dismissal from residence hall.
+- a.
+You must submit your paper via email to charlesk@prattcc.edu approximately seven days after your session.
+Failure to do either assignment will result in placing a disciplinary hold on your account. - 6.
+3rd Offense: Dismissal from residence hall.
 Payment of breaking fee by student.
-Student will be permitted on campus to attend class, related academic activity, athletic practice and athletic activity only.
+Student will be permitted on campus to attend classes, related academic activity, athletic practice and athletic activity only.
 Student will not be permitted in the residence halls.
-Scholarship will be revoked the following semester.
+Scholarship will be revoked the following semester

-Note: individuals present, but passing a breathalyzer test and not in possession of alcohol will be assessed: 1st offense: \$100 fine and 5 hours of college service
+Note: individual present, but passing a breathalyzer test and not in possession of alcohol will be assessed: